Ooma Review–The Good and Bad

 Image of the Ooma virtual receptionist interface.
 Shows the process of setting up and editing the greeting message.

-UCaaS features on higher tiers: The middle tier includes video conferencing with up to 25 participants, screensharing, and calendar integrations.
-The top tier ups the limit to 100 participants and includes team chat, whiteboarding, and presence indicators.
+UCaaS features on higher tiers: The middle tier includes video conferencing with up to 25 participants, screen sharing, and calendar integrations.
+The top tier expands meeting features and adds team messaging and additional collaboration tools.

 Useful in-office features: Ooma offers a range of features for traditional offices that many modern VoIP systems skip over, including paging groups, overhead paging, intercom functionality, hot desking, and call parking.

-Strong system mobility: Despite being great for traditional offices, Ooma has strong mobility features, like follow me and find me plus a mobile app that let’s users take and make calls on the go.
-Users can also manage everything from the desktop or web app as long as they’re on the middle tier or higher.
+Strong system mobility: Despite being great for traditional offices, Ooma has strong mobility features, like find me/follow me plus a mobile app that lets users take and make calls on the go.
+Users can also manage everything from the desktop or web app on the Pro tier and above.
 Everything from texting and calling to faxing, team chat, and video conferencing is accessible from anywhere.

 Ooma Business VoIP: The Bad

-No vanity or international numbers: The only types of numbers you can purchase are local and toll-free.
-Nextiva also doesn’t offer vanity or international numbers, so Ooma isn’t the only one.
-However, there are dozens of providers who offer all four types.
+No vanity or international numbers: The types of numbers you can purchase through Ooma Office are primarily local and toll-free.
+If you need vanity or international numbers, you may have to look at alternative providers that offer those options more broadly.

-Low texting and video limits on Pro: On the middle tier, which is $24.95 per user per month, each user only gets 250 text messages per month and can only host video meetings with up to 25 people.
-Compared to other providers at a similar price point, these limits are low.
+Low texting and video limits on Pro: On the middle tier, which is $24.95 per user per month, each user account gets up to 250 texts per month and video meetings are capped at 25 participants.
+Compared to other providers at a similar price point, these limits can feel restrictive.

 Ooma Residential: A Free Home Phone Service with Optional Upgrades